-- National Fire Protection Association (NFPA) 130 Fixed Guideway Transit Systems - US Department of Transportation Subway Environmental Design Handbook, Volume 1 - CCR, Title 8, Industrial Relations Subchapter 20, Tunnel Safety - Orders 20 - California Building Code, Chapter 4A, Section 414A-Fixed Guideway Transit Systems - California Public Utilities Commission (CPUC) General Order 164-C - BART System Safety Program Plan - BART Exiting and Emergency Ventilation Design Criteria compliance with the previously mentioned codes and criteria.
+The provisions of BART's existing System Safety Program Plan also require active participation by the BART System Safety Department in the design of system extensions.
+A BART safety engineer, working with VTA and the local fire department personnel, will review contract drawings and specifications for compliance with the previously mentioned codes and criteria.
 This includes provisions of the codes, requirements, and guidelines listed above along with local fire department requirements.
 This is particularly critical for the tunnel segment emergency ventilation structures and emergency egress and ingress.
-In these cases, there are established emergency station and tunnel egress criteria that will be applied to the BART Alternative.
+In these cases, there are established emergency station and tunnel egress criteria that will be applied to the SVRTP Alternative.
 The System Safety Department will also monitor engineering testing and conduct safety technical audits of all new facilities and equipment to ensure that they meet applicable safety standards prior to passenger operation and that they continue to meet these standards while in operation.